"The finished portrait was absolutely outstanding, [Naomi] captured everything that we love about our Harry"

 I’ll always advise you on what I feel will work well for your portrait, and will take your preferences into account.
 I usually draft up some options, and send them to you to see your thoughts.

-The examples below should give you some good ideas for your own portrait.
+The retriever portraits below should give you some good ideas for your own artwork.

 Four fabulous retrievers